faizeev47/Atom/Documentation/README.md

-# Documentation for the Final Year Project
+# Documentation for the Project
-## Atom - Brain-Compter Interfacing